Skip to content

 Limited Access

 Not just anyone can see stored files.
-We decide who can access files based on job role, physical location, network address, etc.
+Ultimately, we decide who can access files based on job role, physical location, network address, etc.

 Limited Login Attempts

-A user is allowed 5 login attempts before being locked out of the account.
-Once the user is locked out, a manager is needed to reset and allow access again.
+A user is allowed five login attempts before being locked out of the account.
+And, once the user is locked out, a manager is needed to reset and allow access again.

 Session Lock

-Keeping sessions open for long periods gives unauthorized users more time to get in and access information.
+Keeping sessions open for long periods gives unauthorized users more time to access information.
 Our systems sign out automatically after 30 minutes of inactivity.

 High Security on Business Facilities

-At Ditto Transcript’s office, we have full surveillance with a security system, cameras, and motion sensors.
+Ditto Transcript’s office has full surveillance with a security system, cameras, and motion sensors.
 Tangible files are stored safely in a locked environment.
-Cloud files are stored in Amazon facilities which have armed guards and a digital security system of their own.
+Finally, files in the cloud are stored in Amazon facilities with armed guards and a digital security system.

 Weekly Audits